willclarkson/lsstScratchWIC/README.md

 Notebooks, random calculations along the way to LSST figures of merit.

 ~~The notebooks should now all work "out of the box," once the paths to precomputed metrics are set (if you are using precomputed metrics).~~ **Update 2016-04-11:** OpSim runs from 2016 January onwards have different column definitions, and MAF has been updated to follow the new convention.
-This breaks backwards compatibility, which means the material here will not work with MAF.
+This breaks backwards compatibility, which means the material here will not work with MAF installed after about Dec 2015 or with 2016's OpSim runs.
 I will have to update all this to follow the new convention.

 For the moment, if you have a version of MAF before about December 2015, and the older OpSim runs listed below, this all *should* still